nordcloud/cloudtrail-activity-events/README.md

 ## Examples

-As an example, the following activity event is produced by the Klarity Core as an result of creating new discovery rule in `test env` environment by `name@example.com` user.
+As an example, the following activity event is produced by the IBM Multicloud Accelerator as an result of creating new discovery rule in `test env` environment by `name@example.com` user.

 ```json
 {